zachary-kent/reloc/README.md

   + `cell.v` - higher-order cell objects
   + `ticket_lock.v` - ticket lock refines spin lock
   + `various.v` - lots of examples with higher-order functions with local state, in the style of "The effects of higher-order state and control on local relational reasoning" paper
+- `experimental` more "experimental" stuff
+  + `helping/helping_stack.v` linearizability of stack with helping

 ## Differences with the old version